 Let us start with a small introduction: TestCollab is a modern test cases management tool that offers a complete platform for your application's testing.
-It supports agile as well as waterfall methodologies, offers custom user rights management, configurable test plans, custom fields, integration with JIRA and REST API for custom integrations.
+It supports agile as well as waterfall methodologies, it offers custom user rights management, configurable test plans, custom fields, integration with JIRA and Gitlab, and REST API for custom integrations.

 Inspite of gaining popularity amongst IT firms, let us assure you that this product is not limited to the IT industry; due to its flexibility, it can be easily adapted by any industry that has QA needs.

 As we go on we will discuss all these features in detail.